Ervin László: Macroshift theory

 In his book You Can Change the World, László promotes a linking of non-government organizations promoting sustainable development, using the Internet.

 Autobiography

-László has written an autobiography entitled Simply Genius!
+László wrote an autobiography entitled Simply Genius!
 And Other Tales from My Life, published by Hay House Publishers in June 2011.

 Reception

 In an essay, Stanislav Grof compared László's work to that of Ken Wilber, saying "Where Wilber outlined what an integral theory of everything should look like, Laszlo actually created one."